-Ice-coated glories and snow-dusted dreams will inspire you to plan your own winter travel to one of the many top winter travel destinations.
+Ice-coated glories and snow-dusted dreams will inspire you to plan your own winter travel to one of the many top winter travel destinations and enjoy your own winter wonderland escape.
 A far cry from the cute excuses for winter travel offered by our Los Angeles hometown, true winter travel can take you to anywhere from the snow-dusted palm trees of a Jeju Island winter to the largest ice sculptures in the world at the Harbin Ice Festival in China.
 And here’s the thing: just because it’s below freezing outside doesn’t mean you can’t have a good time.
 But if you do want to have the best time during winter travel, especially for those destinations with subfreezing temperatures, you’ve got to be prepared with a thorough winter travel packing list.
 After all, what good is an essential winter travel packing list if it’s only good for kinda cold weather?

 Screw that noise.
 I don’t like being cold, so I know damn well the importance of a good winter travel packing list to prevent cold-induced misery.
 And how do I know?
 On our recent trip to the Harbin Ice Festival, temperatures ranged from -17 °F (-27 °C) to a high of 15 °F (-9 °C).
 Having never really experienced those kinds of temperatures, I did a ton of research on the proper clothes to pack for the kinds of subfreezing temperatures that would allow for an ice festival on that scale (incidentally, the Harbin Ice Festival is the largest ice festival in the world).
 To my dismay, most of the winter travel packing lists I found simply weren’t sufficient for the kind of cold we encountered.
 That just doesn’t fly with me, and I’m here to offer a helping hand.
 In truth, my own essential winter travel packing list allowed my LA booty to walk around rather toastily at the Harbin Ice Festival in the coldest major city in China for a whopping 8 hours.
 And the best part?
 I was able to fit everything in my carry-on luggage!
 If you want to stay warm for winter travel, look no further than this essential winter travel packing list.